hah4sk/WebScrapingIdeas/README.md

 # WebScrapingIdeas
-A collection of Web Scraping Experiments Using Python
+A collection of Web Scraping Experiments Using Python's Beautiful Soup library